mccurdyc/goblogs/docker-multi-stage-builds/1516462786-docker-multi-stage-builds.md

 Output:
 ```
-REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
+REPOSITORY          TAG                 IMAGE ID            CREATED                  SIZE            PORTS                    NAMES
 750208ddc2b4        stockx/hello        "/app/hello"        Less than a second ago   Up 1 second     0.0.0.0:8080->8080/tcp   cocky_shannon
 ```

 ## Difficulty Using 3rd-Party Libraries

 At StockX, many of our Go services have their own database.
-In an attempt to make working with the database more repeatable and reproducible, we use an object-relational-mapping (ORM) library which also includes a migration tool.
+In an attempt to make working with the database more repeatable and reproducible, we use an object-relational-mapping (ORM) library that includes a migration tool.
+However, to use this migration tool, the source must also be added to the container.
-However, the source for the migration tool must also be added to the container if we want to actually use it in the container.
-Really, all that we need is the binary for the migration tool in the container.
-This means that first, we must build the binary, but considering that our containers are running a different operating system and processor architecture than our development machines, so cross-compiling is necessary.
+Since the source for the migration tool is in Go, all we need is the binary for the migration tool in the container.
+To do this, we need to build the binary, but since our containers are running a different operating system and processor architecture than our development machines, cross-compiling is necessary.
-An added difficulty, one making simply cross-compiling for the runtime environment not so simple is that the migration tool imports C libraries.
+An added complexity that makes simply cross-compiling for the runtime environment non-trivial, is that the migration tool imports C libraries.

-One way to achieve the ability to build and run the migration tool in the container would be to use the `golang:alpine` base image --- similar to when we first containerized our application --- and then run a `go get` and `go install` in the container.
-Again, this is less than ideal because now our container is doing much more work than it should have too and it is getting bloated.
-Another way, and ultimately what we identified as the best way to add this migration tool was to a [multi-stage docker build](https://docs.docker.com/engine/userguide/eng-image/multistage-build/#before-multi-stage-builds).
+One way to successfully to build and run the migration tool in the container would be to use the `golang:alpine` base image --- similar to when we first containerized our application --- and then run a `go get` and `go install` in the container.
+This is less than ideal because our container is doing more work than it should have too and is getting bloated.
+An alternative that we ultimately identified as the best way to add this migration tool was to implement a [multi-stage docker build](https://docs.docker.com/engine/userguide/eng-image/multistage-build/#before-multi-stage-builds).
-What this allows for is building a preliminary image where you can clutter it up as much as you want and then feed data into the next image in the multi-stage build.
+What this allows us to build a preliminary image that can be as bloated as we need it be and then feed data from that into a smaller image.

-To do this, basically all that needs done is to add the contents of two Dockerfiles into a single Dockerfile, like so:
+To do this, all that needs done is add the contents of two Dockerfiles into a single Dockerfile, like so:

 ```